MRzNone/pi-logger/README.md

  The code does these following actions:

-#  1, turn the servo connected to the raspbery pi to poin to the direction set and to turn and take photos
+  1, turn the servo connected to the raspbery pi to poin to the direction set and to turn and take photos\n 2, take picuture\n
-#  2, take picuture
-#  3, upload pictures
+  3, upload pictures\n
-#  4, count pictures taken
+  4, count pictures taken\n